gambitph/Hamburger-Menu/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A responsive customizeable side menu that can be used as a mobile-only as a replacement of your site's main menu.
+A responsive customizable side menu that can be used as a mobile-only as a replacement of your site's main menu.

 == Description ==